 El Niño occurrences can impact salmon populations in a number of ways.
-During El Niños anomalously warmer water is found off the coast of North America suppressing coastal upwelling and its associated nutrients.
-There is evidence that the 1957-58 El Niño negatively affected salmon giving rise, in 1960, to the lowest ocean landings off the continental U.S. coast since 1917 (Pearcy, 1992).
-In addition, the lingering 1991-92 El Niño also negatively affected salmon catch (Finley, 1993).
-It has been established that years just following El Niño events generally tend to be years of low coho salmon catches (Miller and Fluharty, 1992).
+During El Niños, anomalously warmer water is found off the coast of North America, and coastal upwelling and its associated nutrients are suppressed.
+There is evidence that the 1957-58 El Niño negatively affected salmon, giving rise, in 1960, to the lowest ocean landings off the continental United States coast since 1917 (Pearcy 1992).
+In addition, the lingering 1991-92 El Niño negatively affected salmon catch (Finley 1993).
+It has been established that years just following El Niño events generally tend to be years of low coho catches (Miller and Fluharty 1992).

-One of the more spectacular and intense El Niño events occurred in 1982-83.
-During this event salmon in the PNW appeared to be stalled in estuaries because of the warmer water in the ocean.
-The salmon in the estuaries were subject to disease and predation which decreased the populations.
-In addition, reduced primary productivity off the coast impacted both juvenile and adult coho salmon (Pearcy, 1992).
-During this El Niño event 58% of the adults predicted to return actually died in the ocean.
+One of the more spectacular and intense El Niño events was in 1982-83.
+During this event, salmon in the Pacific Northwest appeared to be stalled in estuaries before leaving for the sea because of the warmer water in the ocean.
+Salmon in the estuaries were subject to disease and predation, which decreased the populations.
+In addition, reduced primary productivity off the coast impacted both juvenile and adult coho salmon (Pearcy 1992).
+During this El Niño event, 58% of the adults predicted to return actually died in the ocean.
 The same El Niño markedly decreased growth and fecundity of the salmon of the year.
-Warm ocean temperatures off the Oregon coast shifted the center of distribution of juvenile coho salmon northwards to the coast of Washington.
+Warm ocean temperatures off the Oregon coast shifted the center of distribution of juvenile coho northward to the coast of Washington.

-Another feature of El Niños which does not seem to have received much attention is that they are often accompanied in the PNW by warm, dry winters (Redmond and Koch, 1991, Greenland, 1994).
+Another feature of El Niños that does not seem to have received much attention is that they are often accompanied in the Pacific Northwest by warm, dry winters (Redmond and Koch 1991; Greenland 1994).
 Whether the lack of precipitation leads to stream discharge values low enough to affect salmon has not been investigated explicitly.

-Interdecadal Relations Between PNW Air Temperatures and Coho Salmon Catch off the Coast of Washington and Oregon
+Interdecadal Relationships between Pacific Northwest Air Temperatures and Coho Salmon Catch off the Coast of Washington and Oregon